Chart Color Schemes

 Gordon is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

 Gordon's dwelling structure, as per the latest Census, consisted of 99.8% houses and 0.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-Non-Metro Vic., in comparison, had 96.1% houses and 3.9% other dwellings.
-Home ownership in Gordon was at 42.8%, with the rest being mortgaged (49.2%) or rented (8.1%).
+In comparison, Non-Metro Vic.'s dwelling structure was 96.1% houses and 3.9% other dwellings.
+Home ownership in Gordon stood at 42.8%, with the rest of dwellings either mortgaged (49.2%) or rented (8.1%).
 The median monthly mortgage repayment in Gordon was $1,695, higher than Non-Metro Vic.'s average of $1,538.
-The median weekly rent figure in Gordon was recorded at $270, lower than Non-Metro Vic.'s $300.
-Nationally, Gordon's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Gordon was recorded at $270, compared to Non-Metro Vic.'s $300.
+Nationally, Gordon's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing